aforgiel/AdventOfCode2023/AdventOfCodeDay22/AoC-Day22.md

 Disintegrating any other brick would cause no other bricks to fall.
 So, in this example, the sum of the number of other bricks that would fall as a result of disintegrating each brick is 7.

 For each brick, determine how many other bricks would fall if that brick were disintegrated.
 What is the sum of the number of other bricks that would fall?

+Your puzzle answer was 58440.

+Both parts of this puzzle are complete!
+They provide two gold stars: **